SteeltoeOSS/Documentation/docs/1-circuitbreaker/hystrix.md

 For more information on using the Hystrix Dashboard on Cloud Foundry, see the [Spring Cloud Services](https://docs.pivotal.io/spring-cloud-services/1-4/common/) documentation.

 Once the service is bound to your application, the settings are available in `VCAP_SERVICES`.
-See [Reading Configuration Values](#reading-configuration-values) for more information on reading configuration values.

-Once you have performed the steps described earlier and you have made the changes described in the [Use Metrics](#1-2-11-use-metrics) section, you can use the Spring Cloud Services dashboard by following these instructions:
+Once you have performed the steps described earlier and you have made the changes described in the use metrics section, you can use the Spring Cloud Services dashboard by following these instructions:

 1. Open a browser and connect to the Pivotal Apps Manager.
 1. Follow [these instructions](https://docs.pivotal.io/spring-cloud-services/1-3/common/circuit-breaker/using-the-dashboard.html) to open the Hystrix Dashboard service.